ropeonfire/UTRI3/README.md

 # UTRI3
 Standard 2D 3-node linear triangle User Element for Abaqus/Standard (UEL Subroutine).

+Written using object-oriented techniques and derived types with type-bound procedures.
+Intended for use with Intel Fortran compilers.

 Element formulation:
 1. Can be set for either plane strain or plane stress.
 1. Can be set for either isotropic or lamina material behavior.